ZackWilde27/Z3dPy/README.md

 Z3dPy is my open-source 3D engine written in Python, packaged into a module.

-It does all the math for 3D rendering, but also lighting, rays, collisions, and has a basic physics engine.
+It does all the math for 3D rendering without any dependencies, and includes some basic features to get you started, like lighting, collisions, physics, and rays.

-You'll need something to drive the screen and handle the controls, as it's meant to adapt.
-You could use Tkinter, PyGame, Pyglet, or even a custom setup with pixel or line functions.
+You'll need a module to drive the screen and handle controls, I recommend PyGame as it's quite fast.

-Documentation can be found <a href="https://github.com/ZackWilde27/pythonRasterizer/wiki">here.</a>
+Documentation can be found <a href="https://github.com/ZackWilde27/Z3dPy/wiki">here.</a>

 <br>